xioTechnologies/Fusion/README.md

 ### Angular rate recovery

 Angular rates that exceed the gyroscope measurement range cannot be tracked and will trigger an angular rate recovery.
-Angular rate recovery is activated when the angular rate exceeds the 98% of the gyroscope measurement range and equivalent to a reinitialisation of the algorithm.
+Angular rate recovery is activated when the angular rate exceeds the 98% of the gyroscope measurement range and will trigger reinitialisation of the algorithm.

 ### Acceleration rejection